-The first step in getting computers to understand the sentiment of text is getting them to understand the sentiment behind individual words and phrases.
-Understanding sentiment happens on multiple levels: at the most basic, a sentiment analysis engine needs to understand that words and phrases like “appalling”, “morally bankrupt”, and “terrible” are negative, and words like “stellar”, “amazing”, and “perfect” are positive.
-Unfortunately, emotion and sentiment is rarely presented so clearly.
+One of the most important and most-used functions in text analytics and NLP is sentiment analysis — the process of determining whether a word, phrase, or document is positive, negative, or neutral.
+The first step in getting computers to understand the sentiment of text is understanding the sentiment behind individual words and phrases.
+Understanding sentiment happens on multiple levels: at the most basic, a sentiment analysis engine needs to understand that words and phrases like “appalling,” “morally bankrupt,” and “terrible” are negative, and words like “stellar,” “amazing,” and “perfect” are positive.
+Unfortunately, emotion and sentiment are rarely presented so clearly.

-Positive and negative language is found sprinkled throughout even the most mundane of phrases.
+Positive and negative language is sprinkled throughout even the most mundane of phrases.
 Across a longer piece of text, positive and negative sentiment tends to average out towards neutral and not skew statistical inferences too far.
-When analyzing short content (such as Tweets), however, it’s important to separate genuine sentiment from basic, factual everyday phrases.
+However, when analyzing short content (such as Tweets), it’s important to separate genuine sentiment from basic, factual everyday phrases.

 At Lexalytics, our approach has been to hand-categorize content into polar and non-polar groups.
 Polar words and phrases are usually associated with strong or clearly defined sentiment, while non-polar refers to words and phrases typically used in everyday, mundane language.
 Once content has been hand-sorted, we set our algorithms free to learn to differentiate the two.
 For this article, I went through the model to see some of the clues the engine learned.